 Where to Stay in Hot Sulphur Springs: Hot Sulphur Springs Resort & Spa or Canyon Motel.
 For vacation rentals, stay at this Modern-Rustic Luxury Rock House, or this Hot Sulphur Springs Cottage.
 Camp at Pioneer Park in town where it’s free and first-come-first-served.

-Where to Eat & Drink in Hot Sulphur Springs: The Bait Shop Grill for comfort food (sit by the chinchilla enclosure), the historic Dean Public House for pub classics and cocktails in one of Grand County’s oldest buildings, and Dari Delite for fast food from a quirky takeout spot.
+Where to Eat & Drink in Hot Sulphur Springs: The historic Dean Public House for pub classics and cocktails in one of Grand County’s oldest buildings, and Dari Delite for fast food from a quirky takeout spot.

 2. St Elmo Ghost Town

 St Elmo is my favorite ghost town in Colorado, and it is also one of the most accessible.
 Despite this, most out-of-state visitors don’t seem to know about it – I didn’t until about two years into living in Colorado.